 Chatuge Reservoir, located on the Hiwassee River in western North Carolina, is 13 miles long and extends southeast from the dam into north Georgia.
 The reservoir is named after a nearby Cherokee settlement.

-Chatuge is operated for many purposes, including flood damage reduction, power generation and augmentation of water flows for navigation downstream.
+Chatuge is operated for many purposes, including flood damage reduction, power generation, and water flow augmentation for navigation downstream.

 - Construction of Chatuge Dam began in 1941 and was completed in 1942.

 - The dam is 150 feet high and stretches 3,336 feet across the Hiwassee River.

 - Chatuge was originally built to store water to help reduce flood damage downstream.
 A single hydropower generating unit was added in 1954 with a summer net dependable capacity of 14 megawatts.
 Net dependable capacity is the amount of power a hydroelectric dam can produce on an average day minus the electricity used by the dam itself.

 - In a year with normal rainfall, the water level in Chatuge Reservoir varies about 10 feet from summer to winter to provide seasonal flood storage.

 - Chatuge has a flood-storage capacity of 62,600 acre-feet.